 Property is defined in section 10 of the Act and is wider than the Theft Act definition in that it includes land.
 Thus land can be damaged; for example, by dumping chemicals on it.
 Property does not however include intangibles or things in action.

 Section 10(2) of the Act is particularly important when considering to whom property belongs.
 An owner can damage his or her own property if, at the same time, it belongs to someone else within the meaning of the section.
 For example, if a person sets fire to his own house which is subject to a mortgage, he can still be charged under Section 1(1) and (3) as the mortgagor will have a proprietary right or interest in the property.

-Section 5 of the Act gives examples of actions that would constitute a lawful excuse and thus a defence to criminal damage charges, though not to aggravated criminal damage under Section 1(2).
-You must be aware of these, particularly in relation to the defences likely to be raised by motorists damaging wheel clamps.
+Section 5 of the Act sets out a defence to criminal damage charges, though not to aggravated criminal damage under Section 1(2).

 However, a charge of criminal damage may be justified where:

 - the damage is excessive or gratuitous; or